Your First PHP WebSocket Client

 <?php require_once("vendor/autoload.php"); ?>

-Now we can create a new WebSocket passing in the URL for the WebSocket service as shown below.
+Now, we can create a new WebSocket connection by passing in the URL for the WebSocket service, as shown below.
 We assign this new WebSocket to a variable client.

 $client = new WebSocketClient("wss://marketdata.tradermade.com/feedadv");